purpl3F0x/pc-bot-2.0/README.md

 # pc-bot-2.0

-|It's Django time,
+It's Django time !!!!

-~no more taliking, PYTHON SUCKS
+`~ no more taliking, PYTHON SUCKS`